 "Draco, I think you should listen to Professor Snape, Potter doesn't look the same."
 Pansy took another step back.

-Snape watched as Draco stopped and looked closely at Potter, and he watched as Draco’s brain finally caught up with what they warned him about.
+Snape watched as Draco stopped and look closely at Potter, and he watched as Draco’s brain finally caught up with what they warned him about.
 "What happened to him?"

 Well, there went that hope, he thought.
 Snape wanted to smack the boy upside his head or hex him.
 He wondered where Draco's brains were.
 Draco was so caught up in trying to hurt Potter, he never thought things through.
 He thought Draco understood what was happening, but clearly, the boy was an idiot.
 He saw Draco start to turn around, most likely to go and get Umbridge.
 He wasn't sure why Draco was trying to be viewed in a good light by her, the woman was a harpy.